alkhe/cyc/README.md

 # cyc

 *cyc* provides an intuitive and hassle-free starting point for Cycle.js applications.
-It comes with production and development webpack configurations, hot module reloading, server reloading, Babel transpilation, and an isomorphic express server.
+It comes with production and development webpack configurations, dynamic hot reloading, Babel transpilation, and an isomorphic express server. `cyc` is designed with convenience and scalability in mind.

-Features:
+Overview:
 - production and development webpack configurations
 - project-wide babel transpilation
 - hot reloading with cycle-restart